Breadcrumbs

 Focus

-It’s important that the focus is set correctly for the lens before data acquisition.
-Make sure that the focus strip position is at the same height as the highest point of the sample you will analyze.
+To ensure a sharp image it’s important that the focus is set correctly for the lens before data acquisition.
+To do this you can use a focus grid that is position at the same height as the highest point of the sample you will analyze.

 image-20240604-115240.png